thakurakhil/201302181_cloud_assignments/Assignment1/Readme.md

-#Simple Translator which converts 32 bit arm code to 64 bit code for given hello world program
+#Simple Translator which converts 32 bit assembly code to 64 bit code for given hello world program

 ###############################################################